miohtama/capitalgram/posts/firstpost.md

 ---
-title: A new dawn, a new company
+title: A new dawn, a new venture
 description: First post!
 longDescription: I am setting up the company website.
 If you managed to scroll this far down, you have seen all.
 tags: